JanPaulEttles/mongometer/README.txt

 Add a ThreadGroup
 Add MongoDB Sampler to the ThreadGroup
-Add Result Tree Listener to ThreadGroup
+Add View Result Tree Listener to ThreadGroup

 Server Address List
 127.0.0.1